lgbtq+ queer therapist chicago

 Chicago LGBT Queer Affirming Therapist

 We are honored to provide a supportive, caring and safe identity-affirming therapy to LGBTQ people in the Chicago area.
-For over 20 years, our counselors have proudly worked with people in the queer community.
+For over 20 years, our Northside counselors have proudly worked with people in the queer community.

 At 2SC, we understand that LGBTQ and queer individuals have unique identities and lived experiences.
 Our counselors understand the history and unique issues that impact LGBTQ people, partly because some of our therapists are “out”.